Plenty More by Yotam Ottolenghi $69.99

 Under the Ocean: Explore and discover New Zealand's sea life by Ned Barraud and Gillian Candler $19.99 (Hardcover $29.99)

 Introduces young children to the creatures that live in the seas around New Zealand.
 The book describes different habitats: underwater reefs, the sea floor, the open ocean and the deep ocean.
 Animals featured in the fact pages include octopus and squid, sharks and rays, whales, dolphins, penguins and many others.
-Follows In the Garden and At the Beach
+Follows In the Garden and At the Beach.

 The House of Twenty Thousand Books by Sasha Abramsky $37.99